Contingent Worker | Meaning and Definition

 • Instead of committing to recruiting permanent personnel, businesses may vary the size of their workforce as their requirements change.
 There is an option of working with a contingent worker again once they have completed their assignment.

-• Companies are simply required to pay contingent workers the agreed-upon wage.
-They are not required to pay overtime or give employee benefits such as health insurance or paid time off.
+• Companies must simply pay contingent workers the agreed-upon wage.
+They do not have to pay overtime or provide employee benefits such as health insurance or paid time off.

-• Contingent workers are typically hired for advanced knowledge and skills that they already possess, which reduces or eliminates time to productivity.
+• Employers typically hire contingent workers for the advanced knowledge and skills they already possess, which reduces or eliminates time to productivity.